mfincker/Mega-Map/docs/contributing.md

-# Contributing to NC COVID Support
+# Contributing to the Bay Community website

 Created by the Bay Community team.